-During our sample period the Danish parental leave system provides a total of 52 weeks of leave divided into four parts: i) 4 weeks of pregnancy leave before estimated date of delivery, ii) 14 weeks of maternity leave after birth, iii) 2 weeks of paternity leave within the first 14 weeks after birth, and iv) 32 weeks of shared parental leave of which none are earmarked.8
+During our sample period the Danish parental leave system provides a total of 52 weeks of leave divided into four parts: i) 4 weeks of pregnancy leave before the estimated date of delivery, ii) 14 weeks of maternity leave after birth, iii) 2 weeks of paternity leave within the first 14 weeks after birth, and iv) 32 weeks of shared parental leave of which none is earmarked.8

 We focus on the division of the final 32 weeks of shared parental leave between mothers and fathers.
 As we show below, parents typically allocate most leave to the mother, and the marginal decision to transfer leave between parents is thus in the last half of the shared parental leave.
-Hence, we are effectively studying the allocation of parental leave when the child is typically 8-12 months old, when the relative biological advantage of mothers in child rearing (e.g. due to breastfeeding) is less pronounced.
+Hence, we are effectively studying the allocation of parental leave when the child is typically 8-12 months old and the relative biological advantage of mothers in child rearing (e.g., due to breastfeeding) is less pronounced.

-Parents have wide flexibility in when and how to use the 32 weeks of shared parental leave: They can take leave together, return to work fully or part time, postpone a proportion of the leave until the child is up to 8 years old and extend the leave by either 8 or 14 weeks.9 However, parents must inform their employer about their planned leave well in advance and thus cannot take leave on a day to day basis.
+Parents have wide flexibility in when and how to use the 32 weeks of shared parental leave: They can take leave together, return to work fully or part time, postpone a proportion of the leave until the child is up to 8 years old and extend the leave by either 8 or 14 weeks.
+However, parents must inform their employer about their planned leave well in advance and, thus, cannot take leave on a day to day basis.

-While on any of the four types of leave, parents who are employed pre-birth are eligible for public benefits equivalent to unemployment benefits.10 For a full-time employee (37 hours per week) benefits replace 100% of pre-birth earnings up to a benefit cap of EUR 580 per week (2019-level, EUR 1 \approx DKK 7.5).11 Hence, the public benefits only replace hourly wages up to EUR 15.7, which is close to the effective minimum wage in the Danish labor market.
-Compared to an average hourly wage rate of EUR 30, the benefits offer an effective replacement rate of only 53%, which is low by European standards (OECD, 2019).
+While on any of the four types of leave, parents who are employed pre-birth are eligible for public benefits equivalent to unemployment benefits.10 For a full-time employee (37 hours per week) benefits replace 100% of pre-birth earnings up to a benefit cap of EUR